Gold Standard. Silver Bullet.

 All conventional patient matching technologies are fundamentally limited

-Because probabilistic algorithms directly compare the demographic data from two records, their accuracy is limited to the quality and completeness of the underlying patient demographic data they are comparing.
+Because probabilistic algorithms directly compare the demographic data from two records, their accuracy is fundamentally limited by the quality and completeness of the underlying patient demographic data they are comparing.
 Yet patient demographic data is of notoriously low quality and completeness.
 In fact, typically 30% of patient demographic data in an organization’s systems is out-of-date, incomplete, or errored—making patient matching extremely challenging for even the most sophisticated probabilistic algorithms.

 Consider these examples of matches that no algorithmic approach—no matter how advanced—could ever make: